Pork Loin Roast with Maple Glaze

 Instructions

-Pour this mixture into a large 5-quart Dutch oven.
-Add then 7 cups of very cold water (to cool the brine down) then add the peppercorns, fennel seeds, garlic, bay leaf, and rosemary.
-Place lid on the Dutch oven and place it in the refrigerator until the brine is completely chilled.
+In a small saucepan, add 1 cup of water, the salt, and the sugar.
+Simmer until sugar and salt are dissolved. - Pour this mixture into a large 5-quart Dutch oven.
+Add the 7 cups of very cold water (to cool the brine down), then add the peppercorns, fennel seeds, garlic, bay leaf, and rosemary.
+Place the lid on the Dutch oven and place it in the refrigerator until the brine is completely chilled.
 At least 30 minutes.
-The brine must not be warm at all before adding the pork otherwise it will start to “cook” the pork before you are ready!
+The brine must not be warm at all before adding the pork; otherwise, it will start to โcookโ the pork before you are ready!

-Then place the pork loin roast in the Dutch oven, making sure the brine is covering it completely, add a cup more water if needed or cover with a plate, instead of the lid, to push the pork down.
+- Then place the pork loin roast in the Dutch oven, making sure the brine covers it completely.
+Add a cup more water if needed, or cover with a plate instead of the lid to push the pork down.
 Refrigerate at least 12 hours, but 24 hours is even better!
-Pork can brine up to 2 days.
+Pork can be brined for up to 2 days.

-Then in a large oven-safe skillet, heat the vegetable oil.
-Sear the pork loin, fat side down first, and then continue with other sides and ends.
+- Then, in a large oven-safe skillet, heat the vegetable oil.
+Sear the pork loin, fat side down first, and then continue with the other sides and ends.
 Sear until golden brown.
 Then transfer the pork loin to a large casserole dish or plate to rest.

-Deglaze the skillet with the hard apple cider (or wine, or broth) until reduced slightly.
-Then add the apples, the cranberries, orange peels and sprinkle with the cloves and stir to combine and form a single layer.
+- Deglaze the skillet with hard apple cider (or wine or broth) until slightly reduced.
+Then add the apples, cranberries, and orange peels, and sprinkle with the cloves.
+Stir to combine and form a single layer.
 Place the pork loin on top of the fruit.

-Take the pork out of the oven when it reaches 145F with a meat thermometer.
-Remove the pork from the skillet and allow it to rest on a carving board, covered loosely with foil.
-The pork will then come up to 150F which is the perfect internal temperature for serving.
+- Take the pork out of the oven when it reaches 145F with a meat thermometer.
+Remove the pork from the skillet and let it rest on a carving board, loosely covered with foil.
+The pork will then reach 150ยฐF, which is the perfect internal temperature for serving.

-Then place the skillet back on the cooktop.
-Whisk in the Worcestershire sauce and mustard and then set on a medium-high flame to reduce the sauce until syrupy and thickened.
+- Then place the skillet back on the cooktop.
+Whisk in the Worcestershire sauce and mustard, then set over medium-high heat to reduce the sauce until syrupy and thickened.

-Transfer sauce to a large platter, creating a bed of sauce, carve half of the pork into ¼ inch slices, place the loin on the fruit with the slices, splayed out from it.
+- Transfer the sauce to a large platter to create a bed of sauce.
+Carve half of the pork into ยผ-inch slices, and place the loin on the fruit with the slices splayed out around it.

-Garnish platter with fresh rosemary and 2 mandarin oranges cut in half with a few whole cloves pierced into the center of the orange.
+- Garnish the platter with fresh rosemary and 2 mandarin oranges, cut in half, with a few whole cloves pierced into the center of each orange.

 Notes

-If you don't have a large enough skillet to hold a 4lb pork loin, have your butcher cut it in half in (2) 2lb pieces.
-Cooking time may vary for the smaller pieces, taking less time in the oven.
-So be sure to rely on your meat thermometer and pull them out once the pork loin roast reaches an internal temperature of 145F.
+- If you don't have a large enough skillet to hold a 4lb pork loin, have your butcher cut it in half into (2) 2lb pieces.
+Cooking time may vary for smaller pieces, which cook faster in the oven.
+So be sure to use your meat thermometer and pull them out once the pork loin roast reaches an internal temperature of 145ยฐF.

 Nutrition Information: